Skip to content

 Problems of Identity in Those Who Have Addiction

-Integration of the addict identity into ones greater sense of self is crucial someone when it comes to entering and maintaining recovery.
-In this post I explore why this is so important and how society makes this hard to do.
+Integration of the addict identity into ones greater sense of self is crucial when it comes to entering and maintaining recovery.
+In this post I explore why this is so important and how stigmatization and misunderstanding of addiction make this difficult.

 Free Recovery/Spiritual Books